 What I’m looking for . . .

-It’s hard to say what I’m looking for.
-I’m looking to be startled, to be caught by the unexpected, to be seduced by really good writing.
-I love creative non-fiction that pushes the envelope in subject or in form, such as Helen Humphreys’ recent spectacular experiment in blending fiction, non-fiction and illustration, The River, or Jean McNeil’s gorgeous, multi-faceted Ice Diaries.
-I have spent a goodly portion of my working life publishing books on social issues and current affairs, and on nature and the environment.
-I guess I feel that’s how I can contribute best to adding to the debate about how we live and how we should be living, especially around the issue of climate change.
-I have published Farley Mowat, Elizabeth May, Maude Barlow, Alanna Mitchell, and David Boyd, among others.
+When considering a project, I’m looking to be startled, to be caught by the unexpected, to be seduced by really good writing.
+I look for creative non-fiction that pushes the envelope in subject or in form, for biography, and memoir, particularly that which looks at women's lives and experience.
+I am dedicated to non-fiction that addresses social issues, current affairs, and nature and the environment, especially about climate change and the human impact on the world around us.
+I feel that’s how I can contribute best to adding to the debate about how we live, and how we should be living.

 What I read (and loved) recently . . .